-GDPR Cookie Consent Examples
+GDPR Cookie Consent Solution Examples

-Cookie Consent is the first interaction that users will have on your website, you should ensure that its styled according to your website.
-Smashing Magazines list some ways to create user friendly cookie consent banners.
+Cookie Consent is the first interaction that users will have on your website, you should ensure that it's styled according to your website.
+Smashing Magazines list some ways to create user-friendly cookie consent banners.

 Some cookie banner examples we liked and you can take inspiration from:

-Asos's cookie banner is well styled but does not give option to users to reject or change cookie settings.
+Asos's cookie banner is well styled but does not give the option to users to reject or change cookie settings.
 This is something we would not recommend.

-Webflow gives a nice banner at the bottom but does not give option to the user to accept or reject cookies.
+Webflow gives a nice banner at the bottom but does not give the option to the user to accept or reject cookies.
 You can change your preferences, it would have been much better if we had the buttons on the banner itself.